top of page

 o You may notice some other poor breathing habits you have - walk them out in the park!

-Inhale smells the aroma in your green space.
+When we inhale we notice smells the aromas in our green space.
 This may vary depending on your park, or garden or surroundings.
 Perhaps something for a later blog - aromatherapy.

 Breathing And The Brain